StevenOosterbeek/slidevs.js/README.md

 ```

 #### Future fixes
-- Adding images within the slides
+- White bottom stroke on phone in landscape mode..
-- Downloads to mobile devices?
+- Download notes to mobile devices?